Financial dimensions and posting

 To achieve what you want in this example, you can change the configuration in several ways.
 For example, you can create a new account structure for sales accounts and include the Customer segment in the structure.
 You can also add more rows in an existing account structure, and specify the main account and valid department values.
 Then, in the additional customer structure, you might find it useful to have a separate account structure of sales accounts where the Customer segment is present.

-Some of the following resources refer to an earlier version of Finance and Operations.
+Some of the following resources refer to an earlier version of our software.
 However, much of the information about the application of default dimensions and many of the concepts are the same in the earlier version, and the references are still valid.

 Planning your chart of accounts in AX 2012 blog – This link goes to part 1 of a seven-part series.